wdporter/i-am-that-vuepress/35-the-greatest-guru-is-your-inner-self/readme.md

 **M:**&ensp;Only in matters pertaining to the body.
 This I do not mind.
 It is like enduring the seasons of the year.
 They come, they go — they hardly affect me.
 In the same way body–minds come and go — life is forever in search of new expressions.

 **Q:**&ensp;As long as you do not put all the burden of evil on God, I am satisfied.
 There may be a God for all I know, but to me he is a concept projected by the human mind.
-He may be a reälity to you, but to me society is more real than God, for I am both its creature and its prisoner.
+He may be a reality to you, but to me society is more real than God, for I am both its creature and its prisoner.
 Your values are wisdom and compassion; society’s sagacious selfishness.
 I live in a world quite different from yours.

 **M:**&ensp;None compels.